SolType: Refinement Types for Arithmetic Overflow in Solidity

-In this section, we describe an ablation study to assess the impact of the more complex typing rules from Figure~\ref{fig:new_map_typing_rules} for non-trivial mappings.
+In this section, we describe an ablation study to assess the impact of the more complex typing rules from Fig.~\ref{fig:new_map_typing_rules} for non-trivial mappings.
 Towards this goal, we consider the following ablation:

 \begin{itemize}[leftmargin=*] \item {\bf \toolname-NoNested:} This variant of \toolname uses the simpler refinement type checking rules from Section~\ref{sec:check-basic} but it does not utilize the typing rules from Section~\ref{sec:agg-props} that pertain to complex data structures.